 Unfortunately, being Sunday night on Memorial Day weekend, that meant a lot of people were out camping, and Cottonwood was no exception.
 When I got there, the campsite looked like a small city of RV’s and tents.
 Even the gate to the second campsite loop was open, and that area was almost full.
 The sounds of families and groups of friends having a good time, plus a few stereos, filled the background noise.

-The crescent moon was my first target, and through my telescope I could instantly tell how much sharper the moon looked due to the dry conditions.
-The following pictures, taken with an iPhone 6s plus and a Celestron Newtonian 4.5 inch do not do it justice.
+The crescent moon was my first target, and through my telescope I could instantly tell how much sharper the moon looked due to the good conditions.
+The following pictures do not do it justice.

 The large crowd meant more people waving around their flashlights as if they were laser swords!
 As night fell, I could see hikers coming from nearby Mastodon Peak and Cottonwood Spring, and their flashlights from a distance looked like Christmas decorations.
 RV’s would have their outdoor lights on, and people going on walks around the campsite would wave their lights everywhere but down!
-There was one child, left unattended, running around the campsite shining his light everywhere we went.
+There was one child, left unattended, running around the loop shining his light everywhere we went.

-Thankfully, before I had enough, they did turn everything off and go to sleep, and finally my eyes could adjust to the night sky, and I could attempt to try some long exposure photography, which I am just getting into.
+Thankfully, before I had enough, they did turn everything off and went to sleep, and finally my eyes could adjust to the night sky, and I could attempt to try some long exposure photography, which I am just getting into.
 While I know that an iPhone with a long exposure app is not the best thing to use, I wanted to simply test it out.

-Antares and M4 looked great, and even in my small telescope I could see individual stars in the star cluster.
-However, as I tried getting a picture of M4, either my telescope is too small, the aperture in my iPhone is too small, or M4 is just too dim even in dark skies to be photographed with the combination of instruments I was using.
+Antares and M4 looked great, and even in my small telescope I could see individual stars in the globular cluster.
+However, as I tried getting a picture of M4, it was very apparent that the iPhone camera does not detect dim light that well.
 This discouraged me from later trying M13, which is a similar looking globular star cluster.

-After that, I tried the Lagoon Nebula, or M8, which is just above the “spout” of the “teapot” of Sagittarius.
-Even before I took the picture, I could still see some hints of red colored nebula on my phone, but because I couldn’t get polar aligned all the way, long exposure wasn’t going to help.
+After that, I tried M8 – The Lagoon Nebula.
+Even before I took the picture, I could see some hints of red colored nebula on my phone, but because I couldn’t get polar aligned all the way, long exposure wasn’t going to help.